- When will lessons be held?

 - their practice diary, which we will send to you before lessons commence.

 Can we terminate the tuition agreement if my child wants to give up?

-New Courses may be cancelled or changed at the end of the 12 week taster period.
-12 weeks is a reasonable period of time for students and parents to try things out and see how they go.
-Continuation courses and new courses that have passed the taster period may be cancelled with a term’s written notice, usually around 12 weeks.
+New Courses may be cancelled or changed at the end of the first term of lessons, usually around 12 weeks.
+This is a reasonable period of time for students and parents to try things out and see how they go.
+Continuation Courses and new courses that have passed the first term may be cancelled with a term’s written notice; again, a term’s notice equates to around 12 teaching weeks.
 This policy is designed to ensure parent, teacher and student commitment and it significantly increases your child’s chance of success.
 Learning an instrument is a series of high points (getting a new instrument, being able to play a great piece, giving an exciting concert, being with friends at an orchestra rehearsal) and low points (not being able to get something right, becoming bored with a particular piece).
 The idea of this agreement is to ensure that we are alerted to any problems and have a proper chance of turning the situation around rather than see a child stop playing.